adamszczygielski/observer/README.md

 # Observer application
-Observer is an application designed to collect and display listings from different sources by specific, predefined parameters.
+Application designed to collect and display listings from different sources by specific, predefined parameters.

 Available parameters:
 - Source